stormpath/stormpath-framework-spec/authenticators.md

 The framework integration should have the ability to accept an OAuth access or refresh token in the cookies as detailed in the [cookie authentication](cookie-authentication.md) document.

-**HTTP Authorization Header**
+**Bearer Authentication**

 The framework integration should be able to read an access token presented in a Bearer Authentication scheme.
-For clarity, this is a HTTP header that looks like this:
+As an example, this is a HTTP header that looks like this:

 ```
-Authorization: Bearer [ACCESSTOKENHERE]
+Authorization: Bearer <OAuth2AccessToken>
 ```

 **Basic Authentication**

 The framework integration should be able to read API keys presented in Basic Authentication form.
-For clarity, this is a HTTP header that looks like this:
+As an example, this is a HTTP header that looks like this:

 ```
 Authorization: Basic <Base64(apiKeyId:apiKeySecret)>